About Us

 Alexis Hinton, M.A.

 Alexis is a former public school educator of 8 years in the DFW area.
 The majority of her career was spent teaching in the classroom.
 Later in her career, she worked as a Math Interventionist where she successfully helped her students build confidence in math and increase their math scores.
-Alexis is committed to providing children with a quality education that serves the whole child by teaching traditional courses using Charlotte Mason, Marva Collins, Maria Montessori, and Waldorf philosophies.
-She is excited to take the classroom outdoors through nature-based and play-based learning.
-Alexis is committed to serving homeschool, and non-homeschool children in their educational goals.
+Alexis is committed to providing children with a quality education that serves the whole child.
+Alexis’ education career is inspired by Vanessa Siddle Walker’s philosophy focusing on “the importance of dedicated teachers who believe their jobs extend well beyond the classroom, and on the community’s parents who work hard to support the school, and that the relationship between school and community is mutually dependent.”

 Co-Founder